Jim Nash, Water Resources Commissioner

 Anne Vaara is the Chief Deputy.
 She started in April 2017 at the WRC filling the vacancy left by Philip Sanzica, P.E., who retired.
 With over 25 years' experience as an environmental professional, Anne has a background in environmental science, stormwater management, government and community relations.
 She has an extensive background in environmental land use planning, wetland and woodland assessment and preservation, stormwater and watershed management, and environmental ordinance development.
 Working closely with Commissioner Nash, Anne will oversee all aspects of the organization and its efforts, with a strong focus on environmental issues and community relations.

 Prior to coming to the county, her past experience includes Executive Director of the non-profit Clinton River Watershed Council for nine years, senior environmental planning consultant for a private consulting firm and the Environmental Director for West Bloomfield Township.
 She earned her bachelor's degree in Horticulture and a master's degree in Environmental Science and Wetland Ecology from Michigan State University.
 She also studied Urban and Regional Planning at Eastern Michigan University.

 Tim Prince, P.E., Chief Manager

-Suzanne R. Coffey is responsible for supervising engineers, field staff members, administrative and technical support personnel totaling 111 employees.
-Her areas of responsibility include the operations and maintenance of wastewater interceptor systems, local municipal wastewater conveyance systems, drains and lake level control structures as well as oversight of staff members who perform construction project management and construction inspection.
+Tim Prince is responsible for supervising engineers, field staff members, administrative and technical support personnel totaling more than 100 employees.
+His areas of responsibility include the operations and maintenance of local sewage disposal systems, local water systems and sewer retention treatment facilities.

 Steven Korth, P.E., Manager